nicolasedh/salomeToOpenFOAM/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with hexBlocker.
+    You should have received a copy of the GNU General Public License along with salomeToOpenFOAM.
 If not, see <http://www.gnu.org/licenses/>.

     The license is included in the file LICENSE.